Kotauror/Tic-Tac-Toe-JS/Readme.md

   - pick a winning position if possible;
   - pick a random position.

-Open index.htm in the browser to play! :)
+Open index.htm in the browser or go to http://bot-game.surge.sh/ to play! :)